-The first type of constraint is the allowed range of perturbations to the reference at each location, 356 which prescribes the extent of model space explored in the Monte Carlo sampling.
-The allowed 357 ranges on the 15 variables that define the 3-D model at each point are summarized in Table 3.
-358 For example, we allow there to be $\pm$ 50% perturbations around the reference model for crustal 359 thickness, and $\pm 20\%$ for the B-spline coefficients in the crust and mantle.
-We also allow 360 sedimentary thickness to vary from 0 to twice the input thickness from CRUST-1.0, and large 361 changes to Vsv in the sediments.
-Radial anisotropy in the crystalline crust, $\gamma_c$ , and in the mantle, 362 $\gamma_m$ , range separately from $\pm 10\%$ , although beneath the Colville Basin $\gamma_c = 0$ .
-Sedimentary 363 anisotropy, $\gamma_s$ , beneath the Colville Basin can range from 0 to 25%, but is zero outside this basin.
-364 The result is that there are very large bounds considered around the reference model for the 365 location of interfaces, shear wave speeds, and values for apparent radial anisotropy.
-366
+variables that define the 3-D model at each point are summarized in Table 3.
+For example, we allow there to be $\pm 50\%$ perturbations around the reference model for crustal thickness and $\pm 20\%$ for the B-spline coefficients in the crust and mantle.
+We also allow sedimentary thickness to vary from 0 to twice the input thickness from CRUST-1.0, and large changes to Vsv in the sediments.
+Radial anisotropy in the crystalline crust, γ_c , and in the mantle, γ_m , range separately from $\pm 10\%$, although beneath the Colville Basin $\gamma_c = 0$.
+Sedimentary anisotropy, γ_s , beneath the Colville Basin can range from 0% to 25% but is zero outside this basin.
+The result is that there are very large bounds considered around the reference model for the location of interfaces, shear wave speeds, and values for apparent radial anisotropy.

-The second type of constraint involves explicit bounds imposed on aspects of each vertical 367 model profile considered.
-There are eight prior constraints imposed in constructing candidate 368 models allowed in the prior distribution.
-If a model profile is constructed that violates one of 369 370 these constraints, it is rejected prior to computing data fit.
-(1) At jump continuities (base of the sediments, Moho), the jump is positive with depth for both Vsv and Vsh.
-(2) Both Vsv and Vsh 371 372 in the crust are less than 4.3 km/sec at all depths.
-(3) Both Vsv and Vsh increase monotonically with depth in the crust, which we refer to this as the "monotonicity constraint".
-(4) At the top of 373 374 the mantle, Vsv and Vsh are both less than 4.6 km/sec and greater than 4.0 km/sec.
-(5) At the bottom of the model, i.e., at 200 km depth, Vsv and Vsh both are greater than 4.3 km/sec.
-(6) 375 376 Both Vsv and Vsh at all depths (0 - 200 km) are less than 4.9 km/sec.
-(7) Vsv and Vsh are both greater than 4.0 km/sec for depths below 80 km.
-(8) The difference at internal maxima and 377 minima in Vsv in the mantle is less than 10 m/s.
-Together these constraints act to discourage 378 vertical oscillations in the crust and mantle, as well as large non-physical excursions, and are 379 hypotheses that we are testing.
-We should only infer a more complicated model if we cannot fit 380 the data with these constraints in place.
-381
+The second type of constraint involves explicit bounds imposed on aspects of each vertical model profile considered.
+There are eight prior constraints imposed in constructing candidate models allowed in the prior distribution.
+If a model profile is constructed that violates one of these constraints, it is rejected prior to computing data fit.
+(1) At jump discontinuities (base of the sediments, Moho), the jump is positive with depth for both Vsv and Vsh.
+(2) Both Vsv and Vsh in the crust are less than 4.3 km/s at all depths.
+(3) Both Vsv and Vsh increase monotonically with depth in the crust, which we refer to this as the "monotonicity constraint."
+(4) At the top of the mantle, Vsv and Vsh are both less than 4.6 km/s and greater than 4.0 km/s.
+(5) At the bottom of the model, that is, at 200-km depth, Vsv and Vsh both are greater than 4.3 km/s.
+(6) Both Vsv and Vsh at all depths (0-200 km) are less than 4.9 km/s.
+(7) Vsv and Vsh are both greater than 4.0 km/s for depths below 80 km.
+(8) The difference at internal maxima and minima in Vsv in the mantle is less than 10 m/s.
+Together these constraints act to discourage vertical oscillations in the crust and mantle, as well as large nonphysical excursions, and are hypotheses that we are testing.
+We should only infer a more complicated model if we cannot fit the data with these constraints in place.
+Despite this, some of the prior constraints are implemented due to limitation on what can be inferred from surface wave data.
+These constraints could be modified when other types of data are introduced that can constrain features that are not resolvable by surface wave data alone.
+For example, Brennan et al. (2011) reported the existence of a midcrustal discontinuity beneath the Alaska Range based on receiver functions.
+We do not allow a midcrustal discontinuity in this study.
+In the future, it would be natural to introduce receiver functions and modify the prior constraints in order to infer more detail about crustal structures.
+Receiver functions in Alaska, however, are often complicated and vary strongly with location (e.g., Miller & Moresi, 2018).
+This makes it challenging to implement single-station stacked or harmonic-stripped receiver function in a joint inversion with surface wave data for shear wave velocity structure, as performed by Shen and Ritzwoller (2016) for the lower 48 states.
+The multistation common Moho conversion point stacking method (e.g., Deng et al., 2015) may yield better receiver function information for the joint inversion procedure, which could provide more detail information about crustal structures.